CAPPDB/restinsp-22/ms2.md

 The code in server/ has many instances of `#TODO MS2` or `#TODO milestone 2` that represent various pieces of functionality that you need to implement to complete the milestone.
 If the TODO is followed by a return or raise, you will need to replace the following line with the appropriate return value.
 These can be found in server.py (the main web/app service).
 You will need add new functions/methods in db.py (the data access object/layer that will interface with the DBMS).
 You can add new classes/files to help with abstracting functionality if you want.
 Remember to check these in!

-## New client
-This milestone has a new client program loader2.py.
-This client takes as input a script json file that can invoke endpoints and/or another script file.
-Each endpoint has expected response code(s) and optionally a body that will be returned.

 ## Step 1 Count Inspection Records
 Implement the function
 ```